Sunset at Kasauli Club

 *

-Shravan Charity Mission is an NGO that works for poor children suffering from life threatening diseases especially cancer.
-Our posts are meant for our readers that includes both children and adults and it has a huge variety in terms of content.
+Shravan Charity Mission is an NGO that works for poor children suffering from life-threatening diseases, especially cancer.
+Our posts are meant for our readers, including children and adults, and have a huge variety of content.
 We also accept donations for our mission.
-Should you wish to donate for the cause.
+Should you wish to donate to the cause of cancer?
 The bank details are given below:

 NAME OF ACCOUNT: SHRAVAN CHARITY MISSION